StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

-Security and trust concerns revolve around preventing a malicious entity from performing a denial-of-service attack against a victim device by sending fraudulent messages that would cause it to reduce its transmission rate.
+Security and trust concerns revolve around preventing a malicious entity from performing a denial-of-service attack against a victim device, by sending fraudulent messages that would cause the victim to reduce its transmission rate.
 It is particularly important to guard against an off-path attacker being able to do this.
 This concern is addressed if queue size feedback generated in the network follows the same path already